 OpenRent, the current market leader by a long stretch (and a service I know many of you use and adore), had a super impressive run of offering the cheapest tenant-find services on the market, along with a 5 day free trial promo that sold like hot cakes.
 Fair play to them, they kept them on the shelves for significantly longer than I ever expected they would – long over a decade.

-Unfortunately, they no longer exist.
+Unfortunately, those treats no longer exist.
 It seems they’ve recently had a rethink and shifted direction, because the current state of their packages is unrecognisable from what they used to be…

 Hello-Neighbour Vs OpenRent